 She helped produce a film with Theo Van Gogh which criticized Islam's treatment of women.
 Van Gogh was shot to death by a Muslim in retaliation, and a note was pinned to his chest with a knife — a note that threatened Ayaan Hirsi Ali.

-She made her way to the United States, and has since written two books critical of Islam: Infidel and Nomad: From Islam to America: A Personal Journey Through the Clash of Civilizations. s Wafa Sultan a racist?
-She was born and raised in Syria, and was trained as a psychiatrist.
+She made her way to the United States, and has since written two books critical of Islam: Infidel and Nomad: From Islam to America: A Personal Journey Through the Clash of Civilizations.

 On February 21, 2006, she took part in an Al Jazeera discussion program, arguing with the hosts about Samuel P. Huntington's Clash of Civilizations theory.
 A six-minute composite video of her response was widely circulated on blogs and through email.
 The New York Times estimated it was seen at least one million times.
 In the video she criticized Muslims for treating non-Muslims differently, and for not recognizing the accomplishments of Jews and other non-Muslims.
 The video was the most-discussed video of all time with over 260,000 comments on YouTube.